neon-sunset/Pinecone.NET/README.md

 - Standard operations on pod-based and serverless indexes
 - gRPC and REST transports for vector operations
 - Sparse-dense vectors
-- Parallel vector upsert and fetch
+- Automatic batching and parallelization for upsert, fetch and delete operations
 - Efficient vector serialization
 - Metadata support
 - NativeAOT compatibility (e.g. for AWS Lambda)